Anthony-Rajiv/LTTS---MiniProject/1. Requirements/README.md

 Scalability is a far more important problem, because a more scalable system would allow a greater number of malware-related cases to be processed by the MRT, without the need for additional personnel with the expertise required for such investigation.
 Additionally, a system that can scale via hardware instead of via added labor will allow case completion time to become more predictable and consistent.

 ## Cost
+As it is a Prototype, we will provide it for free until a stable version is established.

 ## 4 W's and 1H
 ### WHO